How to use svnsync in Windows environments

 Using Command Prompt, go to

 C:\Repositoriesand create an empty repository there.
 Let's say that the name of the repository is

-The command above will not output any messages, but the repositor will be created.
+The command above will not output any messages, but the repository will be created.

 hooksdirectory.
-The files in this directory are Linux bash scripts and won't work with Windows.
+The files in this directory are Linux bash scripts and won't work in Windows hosts.

-svnsyncprogram needs to store some special properties about its own syncronization activities.
+svnsyncprogram needs to store some special properties about its own synchronization activities.
 It does this by setting some properties on the repository at revision 0.
-In order to do this there has to be a valid pre-revision property change hook on the repository that calls
+In order to do this, there has to be a valid pre-revision property change hook on the repository that calls

 svnsync) is allowed to do things.